afarrel/ROGUE/README.md

 Note: This Rshiny app is written to be executed on UNIX and Linux.
 The application will need to be modified to be executed on Windows.

 # 2. Download Code
-1. Click on download Code button.
+1. Click on the Code button (top right).

 2. Click 'Download ZIP'.